 Many women who are facing homelessness or who are unable to provide for their child’s basic needs may also consider open adoption.
 It's a much better alternative than the risk of having the state’s foster system take control.

-If you’re thinking of adopting a child, consider becoming a Lifetime adoptive family who could be chosen by a woman facing an unplanned pregnancy or having a hard time providing for her baby or small child.
+If you’re considering adoption, consider becoming a Lifetime adoptive family who could be chosen by a woman facing an unplanned pregnancy or having a hard time providing for her baby or small child.
 With open adoption, she has control over what happens to her baby.
 She could choose YOU to be the best way her child can have everything he or she needs for a stable future.